 Cardiovascular disease is the number one cause of death in the U.S., affecting more than 1 in 3 adults.
 The good news is that minor dietary modifications can have a profound effect on your ability to live a long and healthy life.
-Check out some favorites from nutrition Expert Kim Denkhaus that will leave a lasting, positive impact on your heart health!
+Here’s how you can leave a lasting, positive impact on your heart health.

 Pomegranates, Blueberries, Strawberries, Raspberries, Cranberries, Cherries.